sigma-andex/purescript-fast-vect/README.md

 ```
 If the index `i` (represented as a typelevel symbol) is in bounds, i.e. `i < m`, you will get an `elem` back, otherwise you will get a compile-time error.

-Furhter functions that are defined differently to the `Array` functions are:
+Further functions that are defined differently to the `Array` functions are:

 * `take` is guaranteed to return you a vector with the number of elements requested and result in a compile-time error if you are trying to request more elements than are in the vector.
 * `drop` is guaranteed to drop the exact number of elements from the vector and result in a compile-time error if you are trying to drop more elements than exist in the vector.